moody/Waffle/README.md

 --- @type WaffleFlexNode
 local node = {
   -- An already-built frame, handed over as-is.
-Cannot be given together with frameFactory. frame = CreateFrame("Frame"),
+Cannot be given together with frameFactory.
+  -- Not changeable after construction. frame = CreateFrame("Frame"),

   -- Creates this node's own frame, once.
 Receives the resolved parent as an argument.
   -- Cannot be given together with frame.
-If it uses $parent name substitution, the parent -- must be passed in immediately here, not reparented later, substitution happens at creation time. frameFactory = function(parent)
+If it uses $parent name substitution, the parent -- must be passed in immediately here, not reparented later, substitution happens at -- creation time.
+Not changeable after construction. frameFactory = function(parent)
     return CreateFrame("Frame", "$parent_ChildFrame", parent)
   end,